akash-network/docs/deploy/subquery-indexer.md

 ## Getting Started

-Take a look at this SubQuery Starter Project that introduces SubQuery's Akash support by indexing [Akash](https://github.com/subquery/cosmos-subql-starter/tree/main/Akash/akash-starter).
+Take a look at this SubQuery Starter Project which introduces SubQuery's Akash support by indexing [Akash](https://github.com/subquery/cosmos-subql-starter/tree/main/Akash/akash-starter).

 You can also follow along this [step by step guide](https://academy.subquery.network/quickstart/quickstart.html) to get familiar with SubQuery.